 Words, lyrics, quirky sayings – all of these are super popular now on wooden or vintage signs.
 People love things they can relate to, that have meaning for them, and that elicit emotions.
 If you can snag a great wooden sign or an old metal vintage sign, this is an easy way to add some farmhouse style without spending too much or any DIY.

-One of my favorite places for amazing signs is Between You and Me Signs on Etsy.
+One of my favorite places for amazing signs is Etsy.
 I have this one and this one that I received as gifts and they are two of my most favorite decor items ever.
 They have special meaning to me and just make my heart happy.

 And if wooden signs aren’t your thing, why not go for something quirky or eclectic or even make something up on your own.
 There are tons of sign makers on Etsy that will let you design your own like this one or you can purchase something already made like this one.
 You can even make your own cool metal sign like Brittany from Pretty Handy Girl.
 I love how simple and easy this turned out and it would be a great DIY project for any skill level.